ylab-hi/ylab-hi.github.io/_pages/home.md

 ### Technologies and methods
 The Yang Lab is primarily a bioinformatic group that uses a wide range of genomic, bioinformatic, and statistical methods including: whole-exome sequencing, whole-genome sequencing, RNA-Seq, ChIP-Seq, and third-generation sequencing (PacBio and ONT).

+Detailed technoical guide and lab documents can be found at the [Lab Guide](https://yanglab-guide.readthedocs.io/en/latest/) page.

 ### Joining Yang Lab
 If you are interested in joining please go to the [recruitment](recruitment) page.